The Emergency Dept. is for people requiring emergency care for serious and life threatening conditions.

 If you are experiencing a medical emergency, dial 000.

 The BRHS Emergency Department is accessible 24 hours a day, 7 days a week, 365 days a year.

 The Emergency Department can become quite busy and we appreciate your understanding and patience during these times.

 The Emergency Department is for patients requiring emergency care for serious and life-threatening conditions.

 Please use the service carefully so it can best support those who need it most.

-If your condition is not serious, your local GP clinic may be able to help you.
+If your condition is not serious, here’s some other options you may want to consider.

 - Bairnsdale Medical Group – 5152 4123